Ural-Yunusbaev/IBDMig/README.md

 011	0	15982	5757	2344	1190	472	273	108	29	11	6	2	1	0	0	0	26175
 111	0	15367	8784	5327	3640	2042	1342	745	346	158	74	39	11	2	1	1	37879
 </pre>
-Counts of clusters for populations combinations and cluster size category.<br>
+Counts of clusters for populations combinations and clusters sizes category.<br>
-Rows are populations combinations and columns are clusters sizes.<br>
+Rows are populations combinations, and columns are clusters sizes.<br>
 The header of ibdmig.out.cluster_counts is following: <br>
 POPS - populations combinations;<br>
 4-20 - sizes of clusters;<br>